-Review of the book "The Signal and the Noise" ru en
+Review of the book "The Signal and the Noise" en ru

 Nate Silver — the author of "The Signal and the Noise" — is widely known for his successful forecasts, such as the US elections.
 It is not surprising that the book became a bestseller.